University of Winchester Libraries

 - Having problems accessing online resources?
 Trouble shooting...

-The library participates in the SCONUL Access scheme, which may entitle you to borrow items from other participating university and public libraries.
+The library participates in the SCONUL Access scheme, which may entitle you to borrow items from other participating universities.
 You can apply online.
-Not sure where your nearest public library is?
-Visit the findmylibrary website.
+You may also consider using your local public library.
+Visit the government Local Library Services search.
 For anyone based in and around London, the British Library is well worth a visit.

 The School Resource Centre